alessiapazzaglia02/274481/README.md

 Then we started with the splitting between training, validation and test set.
 We have to split data in three parts:
 -	*Training*, used to train the model.
 It is the set of data that is used to train and make the model learn the hidden features/patterns in the data.
 70-80%
 -	*Validation*, to tune the model.
 Not seen by the algorithm, used to estimate the performance of different algorithms.
 The validation set is a set of data, separate from the training set, that is used to validate our model performance during training.
-This validation process gives information that helps us tune the model’s hyperparameters and configurations accordingly.
+This validation process gives information that helps us tune the model's hyperparameters and configurations accordingly.
 -	*Test*, to test its performance.
 Not seen by the algorithm, it evaluates the performance of the model.
 20-30% But partitioning is not that easy, as we cannot always use the randomization, in some cases we need the group partitioning in order not to train on the test or validation data.
  > REMEMBER TO NEVER TRAIN ON THE TEST DATA!!!